-We next implement a more direct test for the PIH via out-of-sample forecast tests proposed by Diebold and Mariano (1995) and West (1996).
-We evaluate predictability of lagged variables for consumption changes relative to that of the random walk model, which is consistent with the PIH (Hall, 1978), serving as a benchmark.
+We next implement a more direct test for the PIH via out-of-sample predictability tests proposed by Diebold and Mariano (1995) and West (1996).
+We evaluate the predictability of lagged variables for consumption changes relative to that of the benchmark random walk model, which is consistent with the PIH (Hall, 1978).
+That is, where u_t is a white noise process.
+It is straightforward to see that this random walk model of C_t implies the following.